Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![binwalk spidump.bin](http://i.imgur.com/vdmjcDt.png)

 In this case we're not in a 0-knowledge scenario; we've been gathering data since day 1, and we obtained a complete memory map of the Flash IC in Part 2.
-I trust debug messages more than I do binary parsers, and it makes for much cleaner splitting of the binary, so let's use it:
+The addresses mentioned in the debug message are confirmed by binwalk, and it makes for much cleaner splitting of the binary, so let's use it:

 ![Flash Memory Map From Part 2](http://i.imgur.com/CX9raje.png)